eMedicine Specialties > Pediatrics: Genetics and Metabolic Disease > Metabolic Diseases

 Krabbe Disease

-Updated: Dec 4, 2008
+Updated: Dec 18, 2019

 Background

-Krabbe originally described a condition with infantile onset that was characterized by spasticity and a rapidly progressive neurologic degeneration leading to death.
-Since the original description, numerous cases have been documented that show a wide distribution in age of onset.3
+Krabbe originally described a condition with infantile onset that was characterized by spasticity and a rapidly progressive neurologic degeneration leading to death.[4]
+Since the original description, numerous cases have been documented that show a wide distribution in age of onset.

-• Type 1 - Infantile
+• Type 1 Krabbe disease - Infantile

-• Type 2 - Late infantile
+• Type 2 Krabbe disease - Late infantile

-• Type 3 - Juvenile
+• Type 3 Krabbe disease - Juvenile

-• Type 4 - Adult
+• Type 4 Krabbe disease - Adult

-Hallmarks of the classic infantile form include irritability, hypertonia, hyperesthesia, and psychomotor arrest, followed by rapid deterioration, elevated protein levels in cerebrospinal fluid (CSF), neuroradiologic evidence of white matter disease, optic atrophy, and early death.5
+Hallmarks of the classic infantile form include irritability, hypertonia, hyperesthesia, and psychomotor arrest, followed by rapid deterioration, elevated protein levels in cerebrospinal fluid (CSF), neuroradiologic evidence of white matter disease,[6] optic atrophy, and early death.[7]

 Pathophysiology

 Galactosylceramide (galactocerebroside) is biosynthesized via galactosylation of ceramide (N- acyl-sphingosine).
 Galactosylceramide is highly concentrated in the myelin sheath, where it is synthesized in oligodendroglia and Schwann cells; it is practically absent in systemic organs with the exception of the kidneys.
 Galactosylceramide can be converted to sulfatide by adding a sulfate group.
-Galactosylceramide degradation is catalyzed by GALC, a lysosomal hydrolase.1 Psychosine (galactosylsphingosine) is synthesized by direct galactosylation of sphingosine and is also degraded by GALC.2,11 (Other compounds, such as monogalactosyldiglyceride and lactosylceramide, also are degraded by GALC but are not believed to be involved in the pathogenesis of Krabbe disease.)
+Galactosylceramide degradation is catalyzed by GALC, a lysosomal hydrolase.[1]
+Psychosine (galactosylsphingosine) is synthesized by direct galactosylation of sphingosine and is also degraded by GALC.[2, 13] (Other compounds, such as monogalactosyldiglyceride and lactosylceramide, also are degraded by GALC but are not believed to be involved in the pathogenesis of Krabbe disease.)

 Peak synthesis and turnover of galactosylceramide coincides with the peak period of myelin formation and turnover during the first 18 months of life.
 Myelination continues, albeit at a slower rate, through the first 2 decades of life before reaching a stable state with minimal turnover.
-GALC activity also increases in relation to this peak.1
+GALC activity also increases in relation to this peak.[1]

 In Krabbe disease, myelin composition is not qualitatively abnormal.
 However, because of deficient GALC activity (0-5% reference value), galactosylceramide accumulation occurs, particularly during the early period of rapid myelin turnover.
 This accumulation causes formation of globoid cells (hematogenous often-multinucleated macrophages containing undigested galactosylceramide), which is the histologic hallmark of Krabbe disease.
-Psychosine also accumulates, and in theory, this highly cytotoxic substance is responsible for the widespread destruction of myelin-producing oligodendroglia.2,11,12 Rapid destruction of oligodendroglia leads to myelin breakdown, and further myelin production diminishes, causing the following:
+Psychosine also accumulates and is thought to be a highly cytotoxic substance and responsible for the widespread destruction of myelin-producing oligodendroglia.[2, 13, 14]

 • Severe depletion of oligodendroglia